 - NOT have a listed reference price of $10,000 or greater; and

-- NOT have a Sale Price that equals a discount of 90% or greater
+- NOT have a Sale Price that equals a discount (rounded to the nearest whole %) of 90% or greater

-If Groupon cannot verify the reference price you provide, we may not allow the product listing to appear on Groupon’s channels.
+If Groupon cannot verify the reference price and reference price URL you provide, we may not allow the product listing to appear on Groupon’s channels.

 Limited Time Sale Pricing